chef/chef-web-docs/content/config_rb_client.md

     A job entry may also be `'job-name' => {:lock => true}`, which will check the `lockfile` setting in the client.rb file before starting the job.

-    {{< warning >}}

-    The `whitelist` setting is available only when using Chef Push Jobs, a tool that runs jobs against nodes in an organization.

-    {{< /warning >}}

-    *New in Chef Client 13.0.*

-`windows_service.watchdog_timeout`

-:   The maximum amount of time (in seconds) available for a Chef Infra
-    Client run when it is run as a service on the Microsoft Windows platform.
-If a Chef Infra Client run fails to complete within the specified timeframe, that Chef Infra Client run is terminated.
-    Default value: `2 * (60 * 60)`.

 Automatic Proxy Config
 ----------------------